 She is currently berthed in Sweden but the owners would sale her back to the UK for a new owner.
-If brought back to the UK by the current owners before next summer there will be no need t pay VAT upon arrival.
+If brought back to the UK by the current owners there will be no need t pay VAT upon arrival.
 If sold to an EU buyer VAT will not be charged on the sale price.

 Footage below of Freja sailing with other boats at the Baltimore Wooden Boat Festival in 2018

 Length on Deck 42’